intel/neural-compressor/examples/pytorch/dlrm/DLRM_README.md

 > **Note**
 >
-> PyTorch quantization implementation in imperative path has limitation on automatically execution.
+> 1. PyTorch quantization implementation in imperative path has limitation on automatically execution.
 > It requires to manually add QuantStub and DequantStub for quantizable ops, it also requires to manually do fusion operation.
 > iLiT has no capability to solve this framework limitation. iLiT supposes user have done these two steps before invoking iLiT interface.
 > For details, please refer to https://pytorch.org/docs/stable/quantization.html
+> 2. Please  ensure your PC have >370G memory to run DLRM

 # Prerequisite

 ### 1. Installation
+  Recommend python 3.6 or higher version.

   ```Shell
   # Install iLiT